Al Vos, Collegiate Professor

 You hear the word “community” a lot in conjunction with Hinman.
 Can you explain that?

 Hinman has an amazing sense of community…it always has and still does.
 There’s the Hinman community, which I sometimes call the Hinman family.
 Secondly, there’s a Hinman spirit, and if you talk to students they will tell you it’s real.
 You can’t define it, but you can feel it.
 And thirdly, there’s Hinman pride, in the best sense of that word.
-As Faculty Master, my job is to help renew and perpetuate those three trademarks of the Hinman community.
+As collegiate professor, my job is to help renew and perpetuate those three trademarks of the Hinman community.